-Personal protective equipment to be worn.
-Contractor Observation Throughout construction period Exhaust emission The engine size of the construction equipment shall be the minimum practical size.
-Contractor Inspection One-off No added cost Construction equipment operating simultaneously to be minimized through efficient management practices.
-Contractor Inspection and Observation Throughout construction period No added cost Construction equipment to be maintained properly tuned and maintained as per the manufacturer's specifications.
-Contractor Inspection One-off To be determined Vehicle idling time shall be minimized.
-Project Manager and Contractor Observation Construction period No added cost Alternatively fueled construction equipment shall be used where feasible equipment shall be properly tuned and maintained.
-Project Manager and Contractor Inspection Throughout construction period No added cost Sensitize truck drivers to avoid unnecessary racing of vehicle engines at loading/offloading points and parking areas, and to switch off or keep vehicle engines at these points.
-Project Manager and Contractor Meeting Throughout construction period No added cost Minimization of noise and vibration · • Noise and vibration Install portable barriers to shield compressors and other small stationery equipment where necessary.
+• Provide Personal protective equipment.
+PPEs to be worn.
+Contractor Observation Throughout construction period 130,000 Exhaust emission • The engine size of the construction equipment shall be the minimum practical size.
+Contractor Inspection One-off - Construction equipment operating simultaneously to be minimized through efficient management practices.
+Contractor Inspection and Observation Throughout construction period No added cost

+• Construction equipment to be maintained properly tuned and maintained as per the manufacturer's specifications.
+Contractor Inspection One-off To be determined • Vehicle idling time shall be minimized.
+Project Manager and Contractor Observation Construction period No added cost • Alternatively fueled construction equipment shall be used where feasible equipment shall be properly tuned and maintained.
+Project Manager and Contractor Inspection Throughout construction period 300,000 • Sensitize truck drivers to avoid unnecessary racing of vehicle engines at loading/offloading points and parking areas, and to switch off or keep vehicle engines at these points.
+Project Manager and Contractor Meeting Throughout construction period - Minimization of r noise and vibration · · Noise and vibration • Install portable barriers to shield compressors and other small stationery equipment where necessary.
 Contractor Inspection One-off 50,000

-Prescribe noise reduction measures if appropriate e.g. restricted working hours, transport hours and noise buffering.
-Contractor Inspection and Observation One-off No added cost • Consult with the surrounding community on the permissible noise levels and best working hours.
-Contractor and Proponent Meeting One-off No added cost • Use quiet equipment (i.e. equipment designed with noise control elements).
-Contractor Inspection Throughout construction period No added cost Provide workers with earmuffs and sensitize them on their use Contractor and Proponent Meeting One-off 100,000 Sensitize construction vehicle drivers and machinery operators to switch off engines of vehicles or machinery not being used.
-Project Manager and Contractor Meeting Throughout construction period No added cost • Sensitize construction drivers to avoid gunning of vehicle engines or hooting especially when passing through sensitive areas such as churches, offices, hospitals, residential houses and schools.
-Project Manager and Contractor Meeting Throughout construction period No added cost Ensure that construction machinery is kept in serviced and maintained in good condition to reduce noise generation.
-Project Manager and Contractor Inspection Throughout construction period 55,000 The noisy construction works will be planned to be during the day only.
+• Prescribe noise reduction measures if appropriate e.g. restricted working hours, transport hours and noise buffering.
+Contractor Inspection and Observation One-off - • Consult with the surrounding community on the permissible noise levels and best working hours.
+Contractor and Proponent Meeting One-off 50,000

+• Use quiet equipment (i.e. equipment designed w noise control elements). ith Contractor Inspection Throughout construction period 100,000 • Provide workers with earmuffs and sensitize the on their use em Contractor and Proponent Meeting One-off 150,000 • Sensitize construction vehicle drivers a machinery operators to switch off engines vehicles or machinery not being used. nd Project of Manager and Contractor Meeting Throughout construction period - • Sensitize construction drivers to avoid gunning vehicle engines or hooting especially when passi through sensitive areas such as churches, offic hospitals, residential houses and schools. ng Manager and Meeting Throughout construction period - Ensure that construction machinery is kept serviced and maintained in good condition to redunoise generation.
+Inspection Throughout construction period 55,000 • The noisy construction works will be planned to l during the day only.
 Project Manager and all site foreman Observation Throughout construction period No added cost